-Dagmar Johnson, Secretary
+Dagmar Johnson, at large

 Ms. Johnson has a BS in Recreation from San Jose State University and received her Masters degree in Adult Education and Training from OSU.
 She moved to Corvallis in 1975 from California.
 Her professional background includes work in both the private and public sectors.
 She has worked in marketing and sales in both large companies and two small businesses with her husband.
 She has also worked in Corvallis for the State of Oregon providing information, referral and emergency services to people who fell between the cracks of eligibility for public agencies.
 She is retired from the Training and Business Development Center at Linn Benton Community College.

 Dagmar has seen the effects of our patchwork health care system when working with people struggling to improve their lives through education while working part time and trying to support a family.
 Since her husband has always been self-employed, her job at LBCC provided health insurance for their family.
 Other independent business people are not so lucky.
 They may pay exorbitant rates for catastrophic-only health care.
 Contemporaries of her daughter, in their 20s, struggle to pay insurance premiums even with the Affordable Care Act, and many have opted out of insurance completely.